Closed petition Call on DEFRA to withdraw UK approval of A24 trap, sold in NZ to kill hedgehogs.

 No spring trap is approved for use against hedgehogs as under section 11 of the Wildlife and Countryside Act 1981 it is an offence, unless under and in accordance with the terms of a licence, to use any trap or snare for the purpose of killing or taking a hedgehog or to set in position any trap or snare in such a way so as to be calculated to cause bodily injury to a hedgehog.

-It is for the trapper to make sure conditions of use are complied with and offences against protected species are not committed.
+Operators of the trap are required to make sure conditions of use are complied with and offences against protected species are not committed.

 Where the safety of protected species cannot be reasonably assured, the use of non-lethal methods of capture, such as cage trapping, should be employed so non-target species can be released unharmed if accidently captured.